hankh95/nusy-product-team/notes/santiago-development-plan.md

 - NuSy knowledge graph schema for conversations (may reuse existing PM schema).
 - `navigator` instrumentation capable of tagging actions with system labels (graph vs external).
 - Access to the upcoming Santiago code components (to be created in `santiago-code/`).
+- Chat ingestion adapters (Slack/Matrix/MCP logs) to capture conversation histories as graph edges.

+## Team note practices

+- Humans capture what they did for each issue and call out modified files, completed features, experiments run, and blockers.
+- Agents mirror those summaries into Santiago notes, linking them to knowledge graph decisions and artifact URLs.
+- Use `notes create --tag issue` when working on `issues/` so the note knows which issue is being resolved and can record contributions.

+## Future architecture updates

+- Nikolay (Santiago) will treat each note as a graph event (feature completed, file modified, decision published) with timestamps and responsible agents, enabling question-driven queries such as "who completed feature X" or "which files changed just before release."
+- The graph should ingest chats/issues/traces later so narratives about blockers or decisions become queryable; this will eventually allow the PM AI to learn from the entire dialogue history.

 ## Risks & Mitigations